 Most NFT projects have a Discord community.
 Not creating one will put your project on “check” and could be marked as a scam.
 You need to gather all of your backers, and Discord is commonplace for any NFT community.
 You will need someone that keeps the communication between you and your community and keep everything under control.

 Last but not least, we have the Community Manager.
 As it implies, it should be someone who specializes in Social Media.
 This one will be your voice and marketing.
 It would help to create social media campaigns, publish all of your content, and communicate with people outside of your close community members.

 Any social media site is valid, but Twitter is the most welcoming for NFTs.
 It’s a popular space for Web3 enthusiasts, and project owners use it as an educational and marketing tool.
 Hosting Twitter spaces with influencers can bring more eyes to your creation.

 Every successful NFT project needs a reliable and believable Roadmap to set its path in the future.

 It is the brand map to lay out what people can expect to receive for being part of your community.
 It can be as simple as promising to hold a giveaway at certain milestones or some special access.
 You shouldn’t stick just to it when it’s finished.

-The Bored Ape Yacht Club (BAYC) is one of the best examples of ever-expanding their roadmap when they “airdrop” to their holder’s serums to create mutants, minting new NFTs with a higher value than the ones they already own, making their investment mean much more.
+The Bored Ape Yacht Club (BAYC) is one of the best examples of an ever-expanding roadmap.
+They “airdrop” to their holder’s digital serums to create mutants, allowing them to mint new NFTs with a higher value than the ones they already own, making their investment mean much more.